bigskysoftware/intercooler-js/www/_posts/2016-5-8-hatoeas-is-for-humans.md

 Anyway, we can see that, despite all the fancy verbiage, HATEOAS is almost idiotically easy to implement by just using HTML.

-Why all the hate and confusion around it, then?
+Why all the hate and confusion around i, then?

 To understand why, let's look at the example from the [HATEOAS Wikipage](https://en.wikipedia.org/wiki/HATEOAS):